 《傷寒懸解》(Shang Han Xuan Jie),《金匱懸解》(Jin Kui Xuan Jie), etc.

 Biography and legends:

 黃玉璐(Huáng Yùlù), his alias is 元禦(Yuán Yù), so later generation called him 黃元禦(Huáng Yuányù), self-title 研農(Yan Nong).
-Born in Huangjia Xin Ge Village, Changyi City, his years of birth and passing away is about 1705~1758 AD, a well-known herbalist of the Qing dynasty and a representative of the Zunjing School(the loyal to classics school).
-He was also an imperial physician of Emperor Qianlong.
+He was born in Huangjia Xin Ge Village, Changyi City, according to record his years of birth and passing away is about 1705~1758 AD, a well-known herbalist of the Qing dynasty and a representative of the Zunjing School(the loyal to classics school).
+He was also an imperial physician.
 Huang was born into a scholarly family.
 He is known for his talent and wisdom, dedicated to academic research.
 Unfortunately, when he was thirty years old, he suffered from a disease of the eye and was mistaken by a quack physician.
-Since then, He has deeply felt the importance of medicine, gave up his study as a candidate of imperial examination, "study the secrets of Linglan(the Inner Canon), read Zhongjing’s Shang Han(the Treatise on Cold-induced Diseases)", and compared classics such as Nei Jing(the Inner Canon), Nan Jing(the Difficult Classic), Shang Han Lun(the Treatise on Cold-induced Diseases), Jin Kui Yao Lue(the Synopsis of the Golden Chamber) and other classics.
-Studying hard, seeking the source, combining theory with practice, and finally becoming a famous herbalist, is inseparable from his solid foundation in literature, history, and philosophy.
+Since then, he has deeply felt the importance of medicine, gave up his study as a candidate of imperial examination, "study the secrets of Linglan(the Inner Canon), read Zhongjing’s Shang Han(the Treatise on Cold-induced Diseases)", and compared classics such as Nei Jing(the Inner Canon), Nan Jing(the Difficult Classic), Shang Han Lun(the Treatise on Cold-induced Diseases), Jin Kui Yao Lue(the Synopsis of the Golden Chamber) and other classics.
+He was studying hard, seeking the source, combining theory with practice, and finally became a famous herbalist, his achievement is inseparable from his solid foundation in literature, history, and philosophy.

 Main books and academic thoughts: